Great Pyramid of Giza: Oblivion

+Rediscovery

+During the period of Humanism, a new interest in the ancient world arose, which was rediscovered mainly through the study of the texts of classical authors; Cyriacus of Ancona, the founding father of modern classical archaeology, distinguished himself from other humanists because he combined the study of ancient texts with the search for material evidence, such as statues, epigraphs and monuments, reporting information about them in his travel diaries (the Commentarii) and in his letters.
+For this reason, in 1435, he went to Egypt and reached the Giza plateau after sailing on the Nile; Comparing what he saw with his reading of the second book of the "Histories" by Herodotus, he rediscovered the true nature of the Great Pyramid and correcting centuries of misunderstandings.

+Cyriacus of Ancona thus definitively refuted the false identification of the Great Pyramid with one of the Joseph's Granaries and left several drawings of the monument and an account, reported in his Commentarii.
+Thanks to his numerous travels in Greece and Asia Minor, he was also able to testify that the pyramids of Giza were the only one of the Seven Wonders of the World to have survived the centuries.
+Through the writings of Ciriaco, this news spread first in Italian humanist circles and then among European scholars.

 Construction

 Preparation of the site

 A hillock forms the base on which the pyramid stands.
 It was cut back into steps and only a strip around the perimeter was leveled, which has been measured to be horizontal and flat to within 21 mm.
 The bedrock reaches a height of almost 6 m above the pyramid base at the location of the Grotto.

 Along the sides of the base platform a series of holes are cut in the bedrock.
 Lehner hypothesizes that they held wooden posts used for alignment.
-Edwards, among others, suggested the usage of water for evening the base, although it is unclear how practical and workable such a system would be.
+Edwards, among others, suggested the use of water for evening the base, although it is unclear how practical and workable such a system would be.

 Materials

 The Great Pyramid consists of an estimated 2.3 million blocks.
 Approximately 5.5 million tonnes of limestone, 8,000 tonnes of granite, and 500,000 tonnes of mortar were used in the construction.